jenadiusnicholaus/capstone-project-online-courses/README.md

 ## Acknowledgments

+- All appropriation credit goes  to Cindy Shin the author of the [Origin design here](https://creativecommons.org/licenses/)
 - Hat tip to anyone whose code was used
 - And an appropriate  goes to  Creative Commons for the best desin.
 - Inspiration